 Research clearly shows that college graduates will change jobs and careers an average of six times throughout their lives.
 This 4 plus 1 program (4 years of undergraduate study plus 1 year in a graduate program) recognizes this reality and offers students the opportunity to be prepared for their future - wherever it may take them.
 As part of the pre-professional elementary core, students will have the opportunity to take several education courses along with a carefully selected series of optional courses that will enhance preparation for teaching and learning, attend all Education Department student functions, and complete several field placements in area schools.
 It is a great way to ease into the graduate teacher certification program while working on your undergraduate degree and to broaden your options after graduation.
 And, since teachers need to earn a master's degree within a stated time period, you'll already have that graduate degree completed when you leave Ithaca College.
 If your career path keeps you in teaching - great!
 If not, you will always have your undergraduate major to build upon.

-For more information, or to speak with someone about this option, please contact Dr. Peter Martin, Chair, Graduate Programs in Education.
+For more information, or to speak with someone about this option, please contact Dr. Jeane Copenhaver-Johnson, Chair, Department of Education.